-By 2007, I was the senior Chief Technology Officer for IT Services in EMEA, but my career of over 30 years was brought to a somewhat crashing halt when I was struck down by Chronic Fatigue Syndrome.
+By 2007, I was the senior Chief Technology Officer for IT Services in EMEA, and my career of over 30 years was brought to an abrupt halt when I was struck down by Chronic Fatigue Syndrome.
 This was severe enough to render me totally bed-bound for over a year and also to force me to give up my career.
 This illness has been a major factor in my life since.
-However as I have slowly climbed out of it, I have again taken an active interest in this blog and used it as vehicle to publish articles on various projects that occupy my interests.
-I still maintain a passionate interest in IT, and I am perhaps a rarity in that in my 50s, I can still talk on equal terms with 20 odd year-old developers and engineers, and regard myself as a current expert in LAMP technologies, virtualisation, PHP, Perl, MySql and C++.
-I am still an active supporter of both OpenOffice.org (OOo) and VirtualBox.
-I was one of the founders of the OOo user forums, and I am still the lead administrator developing and running the forums.
-I am also a moderator on the VirtualBox forums and have also assisted in this forum’s development.
-I set up a MediaWiki service for a doctor who has been a friend and mentor during my illness, also migrating all of her content from her legacy site into that familiar “Wikipedia” look and feel: www.drmyhill.co.uk.
+However, as I slowly climbed out of this illness, I again used this blog to publish articles on various projects that occupy my interests.
+I still maintain a passionate interest in IT, and I am perhaps a rarity in that now in my 60s, I think that I can still talk on equal terms with 20 odd year-old developers and engineers, and I regard myself as a current expert in C, Lua PHP, Perl, MySql, as well as LAMP, virtualisation and IoT technologies.

 - I was an active supporter of OpenOffice.org (OOo) and one of the founders of the OOo user forums, and I ran the OOo forums and the OOo wiki for many years.